McIndi/ans_dev_sandbox_playbook/tests/README.md

 # Tests

-Unit tests for the project's helper scripts and automation tools.
+Unit tests for helper scripts and Python utility. `pytest-testinfra` is installed but not yet used—future expansion could move certain system assertions from Molecule `verify.yml` into testinfra modules for richer validation.

-This directory contains comprehensive test suites for verifying the functionality of both Bash scripts and Python utilities used in this repository.

 ## Test Overview